 Diffix supports descriptive analytics over structured data like relational databases or CSV files: selecting columns, requesting counts or sums over those columns, putting data in bins of different sizes, and so on.
 Descriptive analytics is used to produce visualizations like bar graphs or scatter plots or heat maps.
 Diffix does not support machine learning, synthetic data generation, data masking, pseudonymization, image fuzzing, or anonymization of free-form text (redacting).

-Diffix Elm supports a very limited but useful subset of SQL.
+Diffix Fir supports a very limited but useful subset of SQL.
+It supports numeric, text, and datetime data types.
 It lets you build multi-column histograms of counts, sums, and averages.
 It supports basic generalization functions (e.g. rounding of numeric columns, and substring selection of text columns).
-It supports WHERE with AND logic.
+It supports JOIN and WHERE with AND logic.

 All anonymization mechanisms reduce data quality, by generalizing or distorting, and Diffix is no exception.
 The data quality of Diffix is similar to data released by many national statistics offices (e.g. census data), and usually far exceeds that of k-anonymity and Differential Privacy.

-Diffix for Desktop displays the amount of distortion, both as summary statistics and by displaying the original and anonymized data side-by-side.
+Diffix Dashboards allows the side-by-side comparison of anonymized and non-anonymized data.
 This way, you can observe Diffix' data quality for yourself.
 Diffix for PostgreSQL can display the magnitude of noise added to each output bin.

 Diffix has two modes of operation, Trusted Analyst Mode and Untrusted Analyst Mode.
 Trusted Mode protects against accidental release of personal data.
 Untrusted Mode protects against intentional, malicious exposure of personal data.
 A Trusted Mode analyst does not require any expertise in anonymization in order to safely release data queried through Diffix.